 Research Prize 2013

-The Klaus J. Jacobs Research Prize 2013 honors Professor Greg J. Duncan of the School of Education at the University of California, Irvine.
+The Klaus J. Jacobs Research Prize 2013 honored Professor Greg J. Duncan of the School of Education at the University of California, Irvine.
 Duncan has spent more than 30 years investigating the impact of poverty on children’s development.
 His research focuses primarily on issues of income distribution, poverty and child well-being.
 Trained as an economist, Duncan has always taken an interdisciplinary approach to exploring the complex dynamics of child and youth development, drawing on insights from the fields of economics, psychology, sociology, neuroscience and epidemiology.
 More

 Best Practice Prize 2013

-The Klaus J. Jacobs Best Practice Prize 2013 goes to Germany’s ELTERN-AG organization.
+The Klaus J. Jacobs Best Practice Prize 2013 went to Germany’s ELTERN-AG organization.
 For nearly 10 years, the ELTERN-AG has been offering support to families in difficult circumstances.
 It began in 2004 as a university-based project in Magdeburg, initiated by Meinrad Armbruster, professor of educational psychology and child and youth therapist, and his students.
 Today it is a nationwide intervention program that has achieved great success and earned positive evaluations – a course for parents based on the principles of self-help.
 More